stuartridout/teamlink/Documentation/README.md

 This document provides instructions on how to add the components of TeamLink app in a *Dataverse for Teams* environment as a managed solution.

+You could also check the install demo at https://www.youtube.com/watch?v=NEQ80rMY7-w

 ## Contents